Know Your Onions: Writing

 The episode picks up from the end of the season premiere, which set up a twist where the characters have to save Hydra in order to save S.H.I.E.L.D.
 This was devised as complex moral decision for the agents to debate that would create conflict within the team.
-Bell compared the decision to the question of would one kill baby Adolf Hitler if they could.
-Star Clark Gregg felt this was an interesting idea for the series to explore, saying, "Removing the challenge that makes S.H.I.E.L.D. become what it is, does put us in a funny position, but I think it’s a great idea and I’m excited too for people to see the way it plays out."
+Bell compared the decision to the question of would one kill baby Adolf Hitler, if they could.
+Star Clark Gregg felt this was an interesting idea for the series to explore, saying, "Removing the challenge that makes S.H.I.E.L.D. become what it is, does put us in a funny position, but I think it's a great idea and I'm excited too for people to see the way it plays out."
 Darren Barnet, who portrays Freddy Malick, described "Know Your Onions" as "more my episode" following his introduction in the previous episode.
-The character Deke has to directly deal with the dilemma of killing the character Freddy Malick to prevent Hydra from forming, or letting him live to ensure that S.H.I.E.L.D. is formed.
+Shaw has to directly deal with the dilemma of killing the character Malick to prevent Hydra from forming, or letting him live to ensure that S.H.I.E.L.D. is formed.
 Coincidentally, actor Jeff Ward was studying the "Baby Hitler conundrum" in an online Yale University course about morality at the same time as he was working on the episode.
 He described the situation as "all theory.
 There isn't a hard and fast answer for it until you're dealing with the repercussions of your actions."
 Patton Oswalt ends the episode with the line "Enoch, this looks like the start of a marvelous friendship."
 This is a reference to a similar line in Casablanca (1942) that Oswalt ad-libbed on set.

 Titley used an online dictionary that had phrases from the 1920s and 1930s to help with the dialogue in the episode.
 Regarding the phrase "know your onions", it made Titley laugh, and he thought it "sounded like what was happening in the story".
 Regarding the erratic nature of Melinda May, Titley said the writers knew she would be hypersensitive to emotions as revealed later in the season but they "didn't want to come out of the gate with that" and make it a process, so she is shown in her "adjustment phase", having a colder personality than usual.
 This was justified because much of May's interaction was with the Chronicom Enoch, who does not exhibit emotions for her to read.